 Also, let the discerning reader take note of the fact that despite the Watchtower’s hackneyed reference to the 17th chapter of Revelation as proof, there is nothing in that context that mentions the great tribulation or that could be used to prove the contention that the tribulation begins when the beast devours the harlot!
 Apparently, the Society is resorting to employing the power of suggestion.

 For a fact, it can be proven that the eighth king – hence, the last king of Bible prophecy – has not come on the scene yet.
 His very arrival will come after the system crashes, and from that tumult will arise the scarlet-colored beast, also known as the eighth king and the king fierce in countenance; the truth of which I have presented in numerous articles and videos on this site and do not intend to rehash here.
 Ironically, the eighth king may well prove to be the UN, but it will then possess much more authority and power.
-(See articles: Testing the Watchtower’s “Inspired Expressions” and Jehovah’s Witnesses and the Mark of the Beast and An Eighth King and video )
+(See articles: Testing the Watchtower’s “Inspired Expressions” and Jehovah’s Witnesses and the Mark of the Beast and An Eighth King)

 Before considering the prophecy of Daniel please take note of the parenthetical interjections in the paragraph quoted above; for example, the paragraph states that Jerusalem and the temple were (a place holy in the eyes of the Jews.)
 And further down in another parenthetical statement they say that Christendom is holy in the eyes of nominal Christians.
 But I exhort you to examine the Watchtower’s statement more closely.
 The question is, did the Lord Jesus intend for his reference to Jerusalem and the holy place to represent something in the grander fulfillment that is actually unholy in the eyes of God’s people?